Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

-The CoreSight Cross Trigger Interface (CTI) is a hardware device that takes individual input and output hardware signals known as triggers to and from devices and interconnects them via the Cross Trigger Matrix (CTM) to other devices via numbered channels, in order to propagate events between devices.
+The CoreSight Cross Trigger Interface (CTI) is a hardware device that takes individual input and output hardware signals known as triggers to and from devices and interconnects them via the woke Cross Trigger Matrix (CTM) to other devices via numbered channels, in order to propagate events between devices.

 e.g.::